Reblochon J.cathala Ot Le Grand BornandReblochon J.cathala Ot Le Grand Bornand

 • the milk used is collected from several farms

-• cheese is made in a cooperative or cheese dairy within 24 hours of milking
+• the cheese is made in a cooperative or cheese dairy within 24 hours of milking

-• the Reblochon has a red casein pellet
+• Reblochon cheese has a red casein tablet

 • the cheese is made twice a day, just after milking